Akihide

-Akihide, birth name Akihide Satou (佐藤彰秀, Satō Akihide), is a Japanese guitarist, producer and member of the rock-band Breakerz under talent agency B Zone and recording label Zain Records.
+Akihide Satou (佐藤彰秀, Satō Akihide) is a Japanese guitarist, producer and member of the visual kei rock band Breakerz under talent agency B Zone and record label Zain Records.

 Career

 Between years 1998-2003, Akihide was member of the rock-band Fairy Fore under Avex and between years 2003-2006 member of the band Never Land independently.
 On the same year when Never Land disbanded, he became member of the rock-band Breakerz along with vocalist Daigo and another guitarist Shinpei signed under Zain Records, one of the major labels of the B Zone agency.
 The single sold over 100k copies.
 Since 2012, the music agency B Zone has launched once-in-year event Being Legend: Guitar summit, in which he performs on live venues with such as Michiya Haruhata from Tubee, Hiroshi Shibazaki from Wands, Shinji Tagawa from Deen, Takashi Gomi from T-BOLAN and Takashi Masuzaki from Dimension.

 In 2013, he launched his solo career, in which he would mix releases with pure guitar instrumentals and vocal songs.
 Akihide writes, performs and produces songs on his own.
 Following the next year in 2014, he released his first home-video release Akihide Live 2013:Amber×Lapis Lazuli.
 In 2017, he has expand his activities and song-writer provider for the band Acid Black Cherry and in 2019 for the singer Renka.
 In 2022, he released his first ambient instrumental EP Journey to sleep Nemuri he no Tabiji: 432Hz.

 He is active as of 2023.